FrameworkComputer/linux-docs/misc/secure-boot.md

 **5. Alternative Boot Methods:**

 - Secure Boot may interfere with hibernate resuming from cold boot (unsigned kernels for example), and with certain alternative boot methods (e.g., PXE boot) or older bootloaders.
-So for hibernation, Ubuntu will likely work with hibernation whereas Fedora will not when using secure boot.
-All comes down to kernel signing.
+Hibernation behavior with Secure Boot varies by distribution.
+Kernel lockdown mode, which is enforced when Secure Boot is enabled, can interfere with hibernate/resume on some setups.

 > Remember.
-We advice leaving this enabled - disabling may lead to issues with our various upgrade processes.
-This also means it will interfere with EFI firmware updates if secure boot is disabled.
-So before you disable it, make sure you acknowledge this.
-No EFI updaters if secure boot is disabled.
+We advise leaving Secure Boot enabled — disabling it may affect unsigned kernel modules, third-party drivers, and certain alternative boot methods.
+If you dual-boot Windows, do not disable Secure Boot.

 ### How to disable it if you choose to.
 (Remember, this is a choice - if you are going to be dual-booting Windows, do not disable secure boot - just go to this link instead to get your distro setup: [Two options are available](#two-options-are-available) for what to do next instead of disabling unless support has suggested you do so for testing.)